ForgeFlow/stock-rma/rma_put_away/README.rst

 Configuration
 =============

+Go to *RMA / Configuration / Customer Operations* and define there:

+#.
+The Put Away Policy
-Go to *RMA / Configuration / Customer Operations* and define there the route that you wish to use to put away the products, and the default destination location (optional).
+#.
+The route that you wish to use to put away the products.
+#.
+The default destination location (optional).

 Usage
 =====